Sparse PCA With Multiple Components: Numerical Results

 \subsection{Performance of Feasible Methods}

-In this section, we numerically evaluate the quality of the three methods developed in Section \ref{sec:algstrat} in terms of their ability to recover approximately orthogonal high-quality principal components on real-world datasets.
-We first validate that the variable fixing strategy proposed in Section \ref{sec:exact.methods} effectively reduces the number of variable without damaging the quality of the obtained solutions.
-We then compare our algorithms with state-of-the-art techniques on seven UCI datasets.
-Since Algorithm \ref{alg:alternatingmin} and all three benchmarked algorithms from the literature require that the sparsity of each PC is specified separately, we consider this formulation in this section (and fix $k_t = k/r$).
+In this section, we numerically evaluate the quality of our three algorithms in terms of their ability to recover approximately orthogonal and high-quality principal components on real-world datasets.
+We first validate that our methods are capable of recovering feasible and near-optimal solutions to small-scale sparse PCA problems with multiple PCs.
+We then compare our algorithms with five state-of-the-art techniques on eleven UCI datasets.
+Since Algorithm \ref{alg:alternatingmin} and most of the benchmarked algorithms from the literature require that the sparsity of each PC is specified separately, we consider this formulation in this section (and fix $k_t = k/r$ for concision).

-Each of the algorithms proposed in Section \ref{sec:algstrat} involves solving one of Section \ref{sec:relaxations}'s convex relaxations.
-Based on the scalability results presented in the previous section, we use different convex relaxations depending on the dimensionality of the problem.
-Namely, for Algorithm \ref{alg:greedymethod2}, we use the full semidefinite relaxation \eqref{prob:disjunctiverelax_permutationinvariant} if $p \leq 50$, the SOC relaxation \eqref{prob:disjunctiverelax_permutationinvariant_soc} with $50$ PSD cuts if $p \leq 200$, and the SOC relaxation \eqref{prob:disjunctiverelax_permutationinvariant_soc} otherwise. {The exact method from Section \ref{sec:exact.methods} uses the solution from Algorithm \ref{alg:greedymethod2} as a warm-start.
-We impose a two hour time limit for branch-and-bound and report the best solution found at the time limit.} For Algorithm \ref{alg:alternatingmin}, we use the full semidefinite relaxation \eqref{prob:disjunctiverelax_permutationinvariant} when rounding each subproblem if $p \leq 50$, and the SOC relaxation \eqref{prob:disjunctiverelax_permutationinvariant_soc} otherwise. {We also impose a limit of $100$ iterations for $p\leq 200$ or $200$ iterations for $p>200$. }

-\paragraph{Effectiveness of Variable Fixing:} We first apply our three methods on four small and medium-sized UCI datasets (\verb|Pitprops|, \verb|Wine|, \verb|Ionosphere|, and \verb|Geography|) as we vary $r \in \{2, 3\}$ and $k \in \{5, 10, 20\}: k\leq p$.
-Summary results are reported in Table \ref{tab:comparison_ourmethods} (see also Table \ref{tab:comparison_feasiblemethods_append} in Section \ref{sec:ec.numres} for instance-wise results).
-We compute the relative gap between the solutions computed via each method and Algorithm \ref{alg:greedymethod2}'s upper bound.
-For both Algorithm \ref{alg:alternatingmin} and the spatial branch-and-bound method, we compare their naive implementation with the variable fixing heuristic proposed in Section \ref{sec:exact.methods}.
-We denote these variants ``Algorithm \ref{alg:alternatingmin} (fixed)'' and ``branch-and-bound (fixed)'' respectively. {For these two variants, the computational time does not include the time required to solve a convex relaxation, which is approximately equal to the time needed by Algorithm 1.}